Jelinek-J/INSPiRE/README.md

     2. For each group, only one fingerprint from each protein was preserved.
 (So e.g. if it is a symmetric tetramer, three fingerprints were thrown out and only one was preserved.)
     3. For each group of size k, leave only ⌈log<sub>1000</sub>(k)+1⌉, except the situation where k<sub>I</sub>!=k<sub>N</sub> && ⌈log<sub>1000</sub>(k<sub>I</sub>)+1⌉==⌈log<sub>1000</sub>(k<sub>N</sub>)+1⌉ - in such a case, leave ⌈log<sub>1000</sub>(k)+2⌉ (i.e. one more item) in the bigger group. k<sub>I</sub> and k<sub>N</sub> correspond to groups for the same aminoacid typa and fingerprint, but for different interface labels.
     4. Renumber fingerprints and interfaces file to make the interfaces file smaller.

+# Installation #
+Type `make` to install single INSPiRE tool or `make fragments` to install fragmented INSPiRE tools and `make aminoacids` if you want to use our transformation of aminoacids' three-letters codes to one-letter codes.
+To remove them just type `make clean`.
+To install binaries and manpages to corresponding directories type `make install` and to uninstall them type `make uninstall`.

+If you do not want to use SASA-based features or you do not have installed the FreeSASA library, you should add argument `rasa=` when calling `make`.
+If you have installed the FreeSASA library in non-standard path, add argument ` lib=-L<freesasa_lib_path> include=-I<freesasa_include_path>` when calling `make`, where `<freesasa_lib_path>` is path to FreeSASA runtime libraries and `<freesasa_include_path>` is path to FreeSASA header files.